-- Or, a bank may use the Advanced IRB method in which the bank may develop its own internal empirical model to quantify the requisite capital for credit risk.
+- A bank may use the Advanced IRB method whereby the bank develops its own internal empirical model to quantify the requisite capital for credit risk.

 The probability of default is derived from the rating of the borrower.

 The rating scales used by banks and the corresponding default probabilities are typically available in the bank reports.
-However, a default probability, even for a “risk-free” asset, is never zero and the PD is particularly sensitive along the border between investment grade and high-yield.
-As a result, the latter leads to large disparities in financing terms offered by different banks to a single borrower, which create opportunities for astute treasurers to persuade lenders outside the market to meet their internal rating.
+However, a default probability, even for a “risk-free” asset, is never zero and the PD is particularly sensitive along the border between investment grade and high-yield debt.
+As a result, the latter can lead to large disparities in financing terms offered by different banks to the same borrower.
+The disparity creates opportunities for astute treasurers to persuade lenders outside the market to meet their internal rating.
 To utilize this strategy, the treasurer must capitalize upon the differences between the rating criteria used by the banks and those used by rating agencies.

 Tools by which to navigate